ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/upload.md

 - "bad_sel_len" -- the X-Plane selection provided is too long.
 - "invalid_selection" -- the X-Plane selection provided is invalid.
 - "invalid_access_config" -- the access configuration (`isPublic`, `isPrivate`, and `isStored` fields) was invalid.
+- "plat_supp" -- no platform (operating system) was declared as supported.
 - "dep_not_str" -- the value provided for `dependencies` is not a string.
 - "inc_not_str" -- the value provided for `incompatibilities` is not a string.
 - "bad_dep_arr" -- the dependency list provided is either not an array, or is too long.